-CLAT is an offline test for admissions to undergraduate law programmes including BA LLB, BBA LLB, BCom LLB and BSc LLB in 20 National Law Universities (NLUs).
+CLAT is an offline test for admissions to undergraduate law programmes including BA LLB, BBA LLB, BCom LLB and BSc LLB in 21 National Law Universities (NLUs).
 The admission test is administered every year by an NLU on a rotational-basis as per their establishment year.
-While CLAT 2019 is to be held by National University of Odisha (NLUO) Cuttack, CLAT 2020 will be conducted by National University of Study and Research in Law (NUSRL) Ranchi.
+CLAT 2020 is to be held by National University of Study and Research in Law (NUSRL) Ranchi.

 How to prepare for CLAT from Class 11